ppkantorski/Alchemist-Repos/README.md

-# Mod Alchemist Repos
+# Alchemist Repos
-Formatted repositories for usage with the `Mod Alchemist` Ultrahand package.
+Formatted repositories for usage with the `Alchemist` Ultrahand package.